 I sat down next to him and tousled his hair.
 “Of course I did, kiddo.
 Everybody else in my gang remembered to wear a Halloween costume when we did it.
 It never even occurred to me that a colorful mask–Bozo the Clown, Chewbacca–would lend an air of antic gaiety to the proceedings, as well as disguise my identity.”

 “Did you get caught?”

-“Throwing refrigerators off apartment porches is really a victimless crime–unless you hit somebody,” I said, drawing on the reservoirs of knowledge I’ve built up after 35 years, two weeks and five days of my legal career, not that I’m counting or anything.
+“Throwing refrigerators off apartment porches is really a victimless crime–unless you hit somebody,” I said, drawing on the reservoirs of knowledge I’ve built up after 37 years, one month and six days of my legal career, not that I’m counting or anything.
 “The cops in our student ghetto had their hands full with recreational drugs.”

 He seemed to be “getting” it.
 “What else?” he asked.

 I put my arm around him, the better to convey that while the advice I was about to give him was harsh, it was the product of paternal love.
 “I know you’ll be tempted to get involved in . . . illicit activities now that you won’t be under the watchful eye of your dweeby graduate student dorm monitor.”

 “I know–they all are.
 Anyway, the thing I want you to understand is that if you’re going to bring in black lights and grow marijuana in the pantry, be sure you have shades on the windows.”